Mathemodica/ModelicaPowerSystemBook/README.md

 ### Sponsorship

-Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization at an early page of the book.
+Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at an early page of the book.
 However, the authors have the right to refuse or reject a non relevant request without stating the reasons.

 ### Release Notes